 Breast-sparing Surgery (Lumpectomy)

-This is an operation to remove the cancer but not the breast.
+This is an operation to remove the cancer, but not the breast.
 It’s called breast-conserving surgery or lumpectomy.
 Sometimes an excisional biopsy is the only surgery a woman needs because the surgeon removed the whole lump.
 In breast-sparing surgery, the surgeon removes the cancer in the breast and some normal tissue around it.
 The surgeon may also remove lymph nodes under the arm.
-The surgeon sometimes removes some of the lining over the chest muscles below the tumor.
+The breast cancer surgeon sometimes partially removes the lining over the chest muscles below the tumor.

 This is an operation to remove the entire breast (or as much of the breast tissue as possible).